-If you are involved in a traffic crash involving a fatality or personal injury, you must report it to DMV.
-You must also report any traffic incident or crash involving $1000 or more in damage to any one person's property.
-The form Report of Motor Vehicle Accident (MV-104) is available at any motor vehicle office, from most insurance agents, by request from a DMV Call Center, and from the DMV Internet Office.
+If you are in a traffic crash that involves a fatality or personal injury, you must report it to DMV.
+You must also report any traffic incident or crash that involves $1000 or more in damage to the property of any one person.
+The form Report of Motor Vehicle Accident (MV-104) is available at any motor vehicle office, from most insurance agents, by request from a DMV Call Center and from the DMV web site.

-Reporting a crash or incident to your insurance company does not fulfill your legal obligation.
+When you report a crash or incident to your insurance company, it does not mean your legal obligation is finished.
 You must file a report with DMV within 10 days of the event.
 The failure to report an accident is a criminal offense (misdemeanor) and can mean the suspension or revocation of your driver license and/or registrations and those of the vehicle owner.

 If the driver is injured and unable to complete the report, a passenger or the vehicle owner may do so.